 In early 2019, the federal government implemented a federal carbon pricing system for provinces that have not designed their own pollution pricing systems in accordance with the federal government's climate action plan.
-The Greenhouse Gas Pollution Pricing Act is comprised of an output-based pricing system and a fossil fuel tax.
-In September 2020, the Supreme Court of Canada heard appeals from three provincial Courts of Appeal (Ontario, Saskatchewan and Alberta) regarding the constitutionality of this legislation and additional provinces joined these proceedings as intervenors.
-The Supreme Court of Canada handed down its decision in March 2021, holding that the federal government has the right to impose minimum carbon-pricing standards on the provinces.
+The Greenhouse Gas Pollution Pricing Act ("GGPPA") is comprised of an output-based pricing system and a fossil fuel tax.
+In September 2020, in References re Greenhouse Gas Pollution Pricing Act, 2021 SCC 11, the Supreme Court of Canada heard appeals from three provincial Courts of Appeal (Ontario, Saskatchewan and Alberta) regarding the constitutionality of this legislation and additional provinces joined these proceedings as intervenors.
+The Supreme Court of Canada handed down its decision in March 2021, holding that the federal government has the jurisdiction to impose minimum carbon-pricing standards.
 As a result, any province that does not have its own equivalent program is obligated to follow the federal rules.